top of page

 Screenshot 2025-09-22 at 18.04.56.png

-The evolving theories of Antonio Gramsci -
+The evolving theories of Antonio Gramsci - from 1.0 to 2.0

 Source.
 Institute of Export and International Trade

-Here on kenspours.com, you will find the core concepts of Antonio Gramsci (Gramsci 1.0) comprehensively reinterpretated in the conditions of the 21st Century and applied to diverse fields - Gramsci 2.0.
-This is intended as an analytical toolkit to help move beyond neoliberal hegemony and towards a 'new progressive settlement' based on fairness, democracy and sustainability amidst the challenges of climate breakdown and the rise of far right national populism (21st Century fascism).
+This is intended as a comprehensive analytical toolkit to help move beyond neoliberal hegemony and towards a 'new progressive settlement' based on fairness, democracy, and sustainability amidst the challenges of climate breakdown and the rise of far-right national populism.

-Political strategy and the Just Transition
+Politics and the Just Transition

 Additionally, there are related webpages on progressive political strategy written in collaboration with Compass.
 These cover an evolving study of the political Right - previously the Conservative Party and now Right national populism - driven by the desire to know the political adversary.
-Conversely, there are deliberations on progressive politics through think pieces on the 21st Century political party, alliance-based politics, transitioning and new settlements and, most recently, the need for a political and cultural reset a failing British Labour Party.
-There are also webpages on the Just Transition that combines sustainability and social justice, education for the future; and most recently, dialectical cosmology and the cosmological structural intellect, that applies a range of Marxist concepts to conceptualise an evolving universe.
+Conversely, there are deliberations on progressive politics through think pieces on the 21st Century political party, alliance-based politics, transitioning and new settlements and, most recently, the need for a political and cultural reset for a failing British Labour Party.

 Current political writing